-According to the analysis, the assessment of students in public schools at both primary and secondary levels was based on written examinations which were conducted at a fixed period.
-The same was true for the private schools as they focused on preparing students for the O-levels examinations or the Board examinations so the assessment techniques were congruent to the kind of content and aligned with the formal state-based education.
-In all of the community-based schools, the assessment system included the 'periodic' progress of a child in one way or the other, rather than assessing a child only at the mid and/or at the end of the academic session which is also what the theory of multiple intelligences suggested.
+According to the analysis, the assessment of students in public-based school, at both primary and secondary levels, was based on written examinations, which were conducted at a fixed period.
+The same was true for the private schools, as the school focused on preparing children for the O-levels examinations or the Board Examinations; so, the assessment techniques were congruent to the kind of content and aligned with the formal state-based education.
+In all of the community-based schools, the assessment system included the 'periodic' progress of a child in one way or the other, rather than assessing a child only at the mid and/or at the end of the academic session, which is also what the theory of MI suggested.